George Springer delivers game-winning moments. (Photo by F. Carter Smith)

 Carlos Correa and Jose Altuve celebrated another big Astros moment.
 (Photo by F. Carter Smith)

-Aaron Judge hasn't been able to lift the Yankees to win over the Astros.
+Aaron Judge brings plenty of power to the Yankees lineup.
 (Photo by F. Carter Smith)

 Jose Altuve is the clear leader of one of baseball's most elite teams.
 (Photo by F. Carter Smith)